home products resource tuner tutorials

 BLS, Inc.

 The application manifests have received an upgrade in Windows Vista.
 The Windows application manifest has been enhanced with attributes that allow developers to mark their applications with a requested execution level.
 These new attributes indicate to the system that you have a legitimate administrative application.
-The system will automatically ask for approval from the user to launch the application with full privileges.
+Consequently, the system will prompt the user for approval to launch the application with full privileges.

 <requestedExecutionLevel